 - an assessment of the risks to personal data and the measures to address the risks; and

-- any other matter the Personal Data Protection Office may require.
+- any other matter the PDPO may require.

-The PDPO will establish and make a public list of processing operations which are subject to the requirements for a DPIA under Section 12(1) of the Regulation (Section 12(3) of the Regulations).
+The PDPO shall establish and make public a list of processing operations which are subject to the requirements for a DPIA under Regulations 12(1) and (3).

 Section 6 of the Act stipulates that, insofar as the Act applies to an institution, the institution is required to appoint a data protection officer ('DPO').
 While the Act does not stipulate requirements with respect to the appointment, duties, or responsibilities of DPOs, the Regulation outlines information on the same.

-In particular, the Regulations provide that every person, institution or public body that processes or controls personal data must designate a DPO where (Section 47(2) of the Regulations):
+In particular, the Regulations provide that every person, institution or public body that processes or controls personal data must designate a DPO where (Regulation 47(2)):

 - the activities of the person, institution, or public body consist of processing operations which by virtue of their nature, scope or purpose require regular and systematic monitoring of data subjects on a large scale; or

 - the core activities of the person, institution, or public body consist of processing of special personal data in accordance with the Act.

 For the purposes of determining what constitutes 'large scale' under Regulation 47(2) the following shall be taken into consideration (Regulation 47(5)):

 - the number of data subjects concerned, either as a specific number or as a proportion of the relevant population;

 - the volume of data or the range of different data items being processed;